MicrosoftDocs/azure-devops-yaml-schema/task-reference/maven-authenticate-v0.md

 :::moniker range=">=azure-pipelines-2020"

 <!-- :::editable-content name="description"::: -->
-Provides credentials for Azure Artifacts feeds and external maven repositories.
+Use this task to provide credentials for Azure Artifacts feeds and external Maven repositories.
 <!-- :::editable-content-end::: -->

 :::moniker-end